Equity shares are integral to the world of investing whether we trade in them or not

 Preference shares are a kind of equity share but differ from regular equity shares we have discussed so far.

-Holders of preference shares are above ordinary equity shareholders when it comes to distribution of dividend, as they are paid first, before regular shareholders.
+Holders of preference shares are above ordinary equity shareholders when it comes to the distribution of dividends, as they are paid first, before regular shareholders.
 They also get priority over regular shareholders if the company is liquidated.

 But preference shareholders have no voting rights.